mehmetalperozbay/Kredi-hesaplayici-javapython/README.md

 To run the code, you need to install Java on your computer.
 [Download](https://www.java.com/tr/download/ie_manual.jsp)

 To run the code, type the following command in CMD:
+After the code is executed, Java will retrieve the data and write it to a JSON file.
+Python will then process the data from the JSON file and open a new terminal.

 ```bash
   java Main.java